baaluidnrey/symoro/docker/README.md

 Then, install the Docker image and create a container.

-## Building and starting the environment
+## Docker Hub

+The image is available on the Docker Hub : see [baaluidnrey/symoro](https://hub.docker.com/repository/docker/baaluidnrey/symoro/general).

+## Build from sources

 ```bash
 # 1. clone symoro